huonw/huonw.github.io/_posts/2015-08-20-simd-in-rust.md

 vendors give.

-Speaking of the optimiser, `rustc` uses LLVM, which is industrial strength, and supports a lot of autovectorisation: compiling scalar code into code that uses SIMD intrinsics.
+Speaking of the optimiser, `rustc` uses LLVM, which is industrial strength, and supports a lot of autovectorisation[^ispc]: compiling scalar code into code that uses SIMD intrinsics.
 The power of this can be seen above in the spectral-norm benchmark on AArch64, where the optimiser managed to make the scalar code just as efficient as the vector code.
 However, this is limited: small code changes can disturb vectorisation optimisations, and, more significantly, vectorisation may require changing the semantics slightly, and, synthesising complicated vector instructions is hard for a compiler[^soa].

+[^ispc]: LLVM by itself isn't as powerful as [Intel's ISPC][ispc],
+         which has its own C variant, but I could imagine a Rust version too, to push the limits of compiler-driven autovectorisation (among other things) here too.

 [^soa]: Another thing compilers can't easily do is layout
         optimisations.
 A major one is an AoS (array-of-structs) to SoA